-- and staff with close contact with the individual are advised to quarantine according to health department requirements. - The ill individual may return to school and end isolation if the following are met: (1) 10 days out from the start of symptoms; (2) fever-free for 24 hours without fever-reducing medication; AND (3) symptoms have improved.
-They must wear a well fitting mask for days 6-10 or stay home for 10 days.

-4. Illness in School

-- Students will be supervised until they are sent home.
+- 3. Confirmed Cases in School - The individual testing positive will begin home isolation. - The ill individual may return to school and end isolation if the following are met: (1) 5 days out from the start of symptoms; (2) fever-free for 24 hours without fever-reducing medication; AND (3) symptoms have improved.
+They must wear a well fitting mask for days 6-10 or stay home for 10 days. - 4.
+Illness in School - Students will be supervised until they are sent home.
 The school nurse will keep at least a 6-foot distance between ill students and other persons.
-It is recommended that a facemask (e.g. cloth or surgical mask) be offered to the student if the ill person can tolerate wearing it and does not have difficulty breathing, to prevent the possible transmission of the virus to others while waiting for transportation home. - The school nurse or supervising staff member will: - o Escort student to the parent/guardian - o Instruct the parent/guardian to call their health care provider, or if they do not have a health care provider, to follow up with a local clinic or urgent care center. - If the student or staff member has emergency warning signs such as trouble breathing, persistent pain or pressure in the chest, new confusion, inability to arouse or stay awake, bluish lips or face, call 911 and notify the operator that the person may have COVID-19.

-5. Return to School

-- Certain protocols must be met before a student or staff member can return to in-person learning after suffering symptoms associated with COVID-19.
+It is recommended that a facemask (e.g. cloth or surgical mask) be offered to the student if the ill person can tolerate wearing it and does not have difficulty breathing, to prevent the possible transmission of the virus to others while waiting for transportation home. - The school nurse or supervising staff member will: - o Escort student to the parent/guardian - o Instruct the parent/guardian to call their health care provider, or if they do not have a health care provider, to follow up with a local clinic or urgent care center. - If the student or staff member has emergency warning signs such as trouble breathing, persistent pain or pressure in the chest, new confusion, inability to arouse or stay awake, bluish lips or face, call 911 and notify the operator that the person may have COVID-19. - 5.
+Return to School - Certain protocols must be met before a student or staff member can return to in-person learning after suffering symptoms associated with COVID-19.
 Schools will follow DOH and CDC guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19.
-At minimum, there must be a resolution of symptoms (including no fever without the use of fever reducing medicines), testing negative for COVID-19, and/or a note from a health care provider stating it is safe for the individual to return to school that includes an alternative diagnosis (Examples: laboratory confirmed influenza or strep) and they have felt well for 24 hours. - CDC guidance provides that people who are fully vaccinated and do not have COVID-19 symptoms do not need to quarantine or get tested after an exposure to someone with COVID-19.
+At minimum, there must be a resolution of symptoms (including no fever without the use of fever reducing medicines), and/or a note from a health care provider stating it is safe for the individual to return to school that includes an alternative diagnosis (Examples: laboratory confirmed influenza or strep) and they have felt well for 24 hours.

+CDC guidance provides that people who are fully vaccinated and do not have COVID-19 symptoms do not need to quarantine or get tested after an exposure to someone with COVID-19.
 Schools should educate teachers, staff, and families about when they and their children should stay home and when they can return to school.